21st Century (Digital Boy)

 "21st Century (Digital Boy)" is a song by the punk rock group Bad Religion.
-It was originally recorded in 1990 on their fifth full-length studio album Against the Grain and re-recorded on the 1994 album Stranger Than Fiction.
+It was originally recorded in 1990 on their fifth full-length studio album, Against the Grain, and re-recorded on their 1994 album, Stranger Than Fiction.
 The following year it was included on the All Ages compilation release.

 Although the Against the Grain version was not released as a single, the Stranger Than Fiction version was a popular hit.
 The hit version was also featured on the 2002 compilation Punk Rock Songs, which was not endorsed by the band.

 Re-recording

-In 1994, Bad Religion re-recorded the song for their eighth studio album Stranger Than Fiction.
+In 1994, Bad Religion re-recorded the song for their eighth studio album, Stranger Than Fiction.
 Guitarist Brett Gurewitz claimed that Bad Religion re-recorded it because their then-label Atlantic Records said they did not "hear a single" in that album and thought the song was a hit so they asked the band to redo it.

 When also asked why "21st Century (Digital Boy)" would be re-recorded for Stranger Than Fiction, bassist Jay Bentley replied:

 [We re-released the song] because we were playing it every night since 1989, '90.
 It wasn't that we weren't happy with it.
 I was thrilled with it.
 I thought it was a great song.
 Brett just happened to think that we were playing it better than we played it on the record.
 He just thought it was the one song of his that had a snowball's chance in hell of being popular.
 I think one of Brett's quests as a song writer was to write a pop hit.
 That's hard to do when you're in a punk rock band.
 He always thought that song could be a pop hit, and he fought for it to get on the record and to be a single.
 I eventually got tired of saying 'that's not what we do'.
 That's what he wanted to do when he was a member of the band at the time and we all went 'well, OK, if you feel that strongly about it, we'll put it on the record'.
 We have a very democratic process which is that if 3 members vote one way, then it's going to happen, unless one member feels so strongly about it, then we all just concede and say that's cool.